-Your transcriptions will help us safeguard these records for the future and offer new and exciting opportunities for people to discover more about the lives of children at the Foundling Hospital.
+Though digitisation and transcription, the Voices Through Time programme is safeguarding these records for the future and offering new and exciting opportunities for people to discover more about the history of the Foundling Hospital.

 “…there are so many jigsaw pieces that can be linked to the stories of these children.
 And so many stories to be told.”– Julie, Australia

-“Without a doubt, one of the things about 2020 that I am very grateful for has been the opportunity to participate in this project.”– Joyce Elena, UK
+“Without a doubt, one of the things about this year that I am very grateful for has been the opportunity to participate in this project.”– Joyce Elena, UK

 To ensure you get our emails, please add email@example.com to your safe senders list or address book.